Published/Last edited or updated: 16th August, 2017

 The oldest kid on the Siem Reap cookbook block was produced by Joannes Riviere for Sala Bai, the hospitality training school that celebrated its 10-year anniversary at the end of last year and has now successfully graduated and found employment for 1,000 students.
 The book was produced to provide an insight into Cambodian ingredients and techniques and also to raise funds for the school.
 In order to achieve the second objective, you’ll need to buy the book from Sala Bai directly.
 This means you can also visit their wonderful restaurant, which is open for breakfast and lunch on weekdays during term time.
 The menu is really special, especially the set menus, which change every two weeks — this is where you can find five-star quality and creativity at two-star prices, and really shouldn’t be missed.

-The Sala Bai book, Cambodian Cooking (2005), provides a straightforward insight into the basic principles of Cambodian cooking, with an eye on which ingredients would be available to people cooking the recipes back home.
+The Sala Bai book, Cambodian Cooking, provides a straightforward insight into the basic principles of Cambodian cooking, with an eye on which ingredients would be available to people cooking the recipes back home.
 It might not satisfy the puritans on that basis, but it does make the recipes very accessible.
 It starts off with beautiful descriptions of the core ingredients, as well as a selection of the basic recipes that form the heart of many Cambodian dishes before launching into easy to follow recipes for many of the dishes that will be familiar to those who have been in Cambodia even for only a few days.
-Cambodian Cooking is available in French ($24) and English ($33), and the money raised through sale of the book from Sala Bai directly supports their training programmes.

 Nyum Bai is the Khmer for “Eat Rice”, the phrase used to describe all acts of eating, whether rice is involved or not; indeed many Cambodians may question whether you have actually eaten at all if rice is not involved.
 It is also the name of a neat little cookbook created by the Green Gecko Project, a phenomenal organisation that provides a home, education, health care and lots of love to a group of 70 former street children.
 I have witnessed what these kids can achieve when they put their minds, together with the courage, confidence and know-how they have gained through Green Gecko, to achieving their objectives, and they are mind-blowing.

-Way up the other end of Wat Bo Road, Marum opened its doors last November and swiftly attracted a lot of attention.
-The sister to the long established and very highly regarded Friends The Restaurant and Romdeng in Phnom Penh, the setting is very stylish and contemporary, and they serve a severely tantalising selection of Cambodian-inspired small plates and main dishes.
+Way up the other end of Wat Bo Road, Marum, is the sister to the long established and very highly regarded Friends The Restaurant and Romdeng in Phnom Penh, the setting is very stylish and contemporary, and they serve a severely tantalising selection of Cambodian-inspired small plates and main dishes.

 There isn’t a cookbook for Marum, yet, but in the shop just beside the restaurant you can pick up copies of The Best of Friends The Restaurant (2004), From Spiders To Waterlilies (2007), which relates to Romdeng, or From Honeybees to Pepperwood (2011), which relates to the restaurant, Makphet, in Vientiane, Laos.
 (Disclaimer: the editor of this post and co-founder of Travelfish.org was also the copyeditor of the first two recipe books.)